Scopique/npi-splitter/README.md

 2. At the top of this screen, click the green `<> CODE` button
 3. Choose `DOWNLOAD ZIP` at the bottom and save somewhere you'll remember.
 4. Go to where you downloaded the ZIP file an unZIP it to a directory of your choice.
+5. In that unZIPPED directory, create a sub-directory called 'output'.
-5. In the address bar of the directory window (`This PC > Local Disc (C:)` or something similar), click and type POWERSHELL.
+6. In the address bar of the directory window (`This PC > Local Disc (C:)` or something similar), click and type POWERSHELL.
-6. Verify that the path in the Powershell window matches the location where you unZIPPED the downloaded files.
+7. Verify that the path in the Powershell window matches the location where you unZIPPED the downloaded files.
-7. In the Powershell window, type `npm install`
+8. In the Powershell window, type `npm install`

 ## Get the index of the desired column